 Text copied to clipboard!

-• Support children and families during medical procedures and treatments.
+• Provide emotional support to children and families during medical procedures.

-• Maintain accurate records of assessments, interventions, and outcomes.
+• Maintain accurate documentation of patient interactions and interventions.

 Requirements